vinstic-myshell/myshell-doc-en/product-manual/robot-creative-workshop/enhanced-prompt-(beta).md

 Different structures of Enhanced Prompt will produce different effects.

-* Change the ratio of the length of the Enhanced Prompt prefix and suffix
+* Change the length ratio of the Enhanced Prompt prefix and suffix
 * Swap the position of specific instructions of the Enhanced Prompt prefix and suffix
 * …………………………More ways for you to explore